 The 2019 Vermont Legislative Session has officially ended – and once again, VPIRG, our members and our allies went toe-to-toe with the most powerful, big-moneyed interests there are and delivered major victories for Vermont’s people and our environment – including some landmark, first-in-the-nation achievements.

 Unfortunately this session also came with disappointments – particularly the failure of our legislature to take bold, meaningful steps to address the climate crisis.

 Check out the full run-down below of where VPIRG’s priority legislation stands at the close of the 2019 legislative session.

 S.113 – Stop Single-Use Plastics: Single-use plastics – such as bags, cups, containers, straws and more – are a kind of pollution like we’ve never seen before.
 With a useful life that’s often no more than 15 minutes, this plastic can last in the environment for 500 years or more.
 And the problem is just getting worse.
 In fact, half of all the plastic ever made was produced in just the last 15 years.
 It’s choking our oceans and waterways, spoiling our environment, killing wildlife and threatening human health as well.

-VPIRG led the charge in 2019 for legislation to address plastic pollution.
-Legislators responded by passing S.113, which represents the toughest anti-plastics legislation yet on the statewide level.
-S.113 would ban troublesome plastic carryout bags and impose a 10-cent fee on most single-use paper bags to encourage reusable bag use.
-It would also ban plastic drink stirrers and expanded polystyrene food service products and would make straws available upon request in most establishments.
+Governor Scott responded by signing S.113, which represents the toughest anti-plastics legislation yet on the statewide level.
+The new law bans troublesome plastic carryout bags and imposes a 10-cent fee on most single-use paper bags to encourage reusable bag use.
+It also bans plastic drink stirrers and expanded polystyrene food service products and makes straws available upon request in most establishments.
 Finally, the bill sets up a working group to develop ideas for next steps to address plastic pollution.
-The bill has not yet been signed into law by Gov. Scott.

 * * * * *